AsherDoesTechs/AsherDoesTechs/README.md

 ### 🔁 Daily Quote

 <!--START_SECTION:quote-->
-> In spite of everything, I shall rise again. — Vincent van Gogh
+> Nothing has any power over me other than that which I give it through my conscious thoughts. — Tony Robbins
 <!--END_SECTION:quote-->